thakreyn/drive-sink/readme.md

 [Generate credentials for your account](https://support.google.com/cloud/answer/6158849?hl=en)

-After generating the credentials, download the `.json` file with credentials and rename it to `credentials.json` and paste it in the config folder after initialising a directory.
+After generating the credentials, download the `.json` file with credentials and rename it to `credentials.json` and paste it in the config folder 'after' initialising a directory.

 ## Documentation

 You can type in `sink` in your terminal or `sink --help` to see all the available commands available.
+* `sink init` : Initialise the folder and config details
+* `sink initdrive` : Verify credentials and sync files to drive
+* `sink scan` : Scans the directory for changes in files and folders
+* `sink sync` : Updates/commits the changes to the drive
+* `sink log` : Shows the commit log
+* `sink status` : Shows general config information
+* `sink clean` : Cleans (untracks) the given folder with option to delete drive folder as well

+For further options for each command, type `sink <command-name> --help`

 ## Usage